GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 state of the chain.
 This lengthy process is necessary to ensure the validity of all blocks downloaded from the peer network.

 You can check the progress of the synchronization process by clicking the "Get Node Status" button.
 Once the line that reads "Sync Time:" reports 0s your node is completely synced to the Algorand network.
+Alternatively, check out the [fast sync](#fast-relay-node-synchronization-from-storj-dcs-with-rclone-advanced-users) option for more advanced users.

 Occasionally, there are protocol and node software upgrades that require updating your node binaries.
 Simply click the "Upgrade Node" button to check if there are any updates available.
 They will be downloaded and applied automatically.